fleschutz/bulletproof-backups/docs/FAQ.md

 * **Software corruption** - Your file system or data has become corrupted and you’re no longer able to access your data.
 * **Viruses or malware** - The virus has attacked your file system and corrupted it, preventing you from accessing your data.
 * **Hacker attacks or internal leaks** - Your sensitive data is compromised, putting you or your business at risk.
-* **Theft of property** - Your data is lost and irrecoverable because it was the only copy you had.
+* **Theft of property** - Your mobile phone/tablet/laptop/PC was stolen and it's data was the only copy you had.
 * **Power failures** - Sudden power failure can interrupt delicate write processes, leaving data in a corrupted state.
 * **Natural disasters** - Your data is lost as a result of physical damage caused by a natural disaster.
 * **Cloud data unaccessible** - Either through key/password loss, account locked, data center damage, or company insolvency.